Index

 New folders and dashboards can be edited by their creator and by all admin accounts but won’t be visible to any other user until permissions are set against the folder/dashboard.
 Folder and dashboard permissions can be set by specifying the level of access for all user accounts with a specific role (editor/viewer), or for specified user accounts.
 When conflicting permissions are set against a dashboard or folder, the highest level of access is used.

 By default, every non-admin account is set as a Dashboard Viewer.
-The default role applied to new accounts can be set in the Admin Tool, and individual accounts can be set to viewer/editor, see User Accounts: Default Settings.
+The default role applied to new accounts can be set in the Admin Tool, and individual accounts can be set to an alternate role as needed, see User Accounts: Default Settings.

 Viewer